U.S. construction industry trends: Beyond digital transformation

 Both DIY enthusiasts and construction professionals already have plenty of options when it comes to ordering building materials online.
 The Home Depot’s web store offers over 700,000 items online (as opposed to 35,000 products in a typical brick-and-mortar location), while W.W.
 Grainger Inc.’s e-commerce sales now account for 47% of total sales.

-And if you needed any more proof: Amazon’s tools and home improvement sales are outpacing the rest of the market’s.
+And if you needed any more proof: Amazon’s tools and home improvement sales have long been outpacing the rest of the market’s.

 One Click Retail reports that from 2015 to 2016, Amazon’s U.S. tools and home improvement sales saw 35% year-over-year growth, resulting in a total value of $5 billion.
-While the total U.S. market was worth $313 billion, it saw just 6% year-over-year growth: just a fraction of what Amazon realized.
+While the total U.S. market was worth $313 billion, it saw just 6% year-over-year growth that year: just a fraction of what Amazon realized.
+And Amazon’s reign of success has not wavered since.

 It’s clear: there’s plenty of demand for an easy way to buy tools and materials online.
-Is your company already capitalizing on this?
+Our question is: Is your company already capitalizing on this?

 A digital transformation project isn’t something you can complete in a matter of weeks.
 And with such a diverse industry, it’s impossible to make blanket statements about the average progress of digital transformation in construction.

-The Boston Consultancy Group has taken a closer look at digital transformation maturity in building materials companies, and identified three stages.
+In 2015, The Boston Consultancy Group has taken a closer look at digital transformation maturity in building materials companies and identified three stages.

 Are you on track compared to your industry peers?
-Whether you need to catch up to your competitors or cement your lead, our construction industry trend report has the information you need to master your digital transformation.
+Whether you need to catch up to your competitors or cement your lead, you can also get relevant industry insights from our 2018-19 report on the state of B2B e-commerce and digital transformation.

-Ready to learn more about BIM, the Internet of Things and e-commerce for construction?
+Ready to learn even more about BIM, the Internet of Things, and e-commerce for construction?